 - Do you need a partner to help you get the most out of a particular Salesforce Cloud (say the Sales Cloud) or one with deep vertical knowledge to help you bring industry best practices to how you should craft and implement your Salesforce solution?

 Take the time to outline and be willing to share with your prospective partners the following:

 - Goals and objectives for hiring a partner and for the relationship.

 - What you want to accomplish with the partner and how it will impact your business.

-- What value you are hoping the relationship will bring you.
+- The value you are hoping the relationship will bring you.

-- What you need from the partnership and for how long you expect to be leveraging the partner that brings value.
+- What you need from the partnership, and for how long you expect to be leveraging the partner.

-This really helps drive the initial conversation and more quickly get to quality answers.
+This helps drive the initial conversation and more quickly get quality answers.

 Where to find a Salesforce Partner